bmolparia/Utilities/README.md

 ## GTF Parser

 Either performs proper sorting of GTF for PrimerSeq or checks if GTF is sorted.
+Note - The "score" field is parsed as a float and if it fails the str to float conversion then a value of 0.0 is assigned to it.

 For Sorting GTF:
 ```python gtf_parser.py -i GTF_FILE_PATH -o OUTPUT_FILE_PATH -v VARIABLES_TO_SORT_BY(default: start position)```